A note on Herglotz's theorem for time series on function spaces: A generalized functional Cram e r representation

 The minimized error is given by

-\end{corollary} \begin{proof} Without loss of generality, we prove this for the case of one discontinuity at frequency $\omega_o$.
+\end{corollary} Note that the rank of $A_{\omega}$ constraints the dimensions of $H$-valued processes with representation $\int_{-\pi}^{\pi} e^{\im \omega t} A_{\omega} d\omega$ to a lower-dimensional subspace of $H$ \citep[see also][]{Panar2013b}. \begin{proof} Without loss of generality, we prove this for the case of one discontinuity at frequency $\omega_o$.
 By orthogonality of the two parts the representation, we find using Proposition \ref{cramer_disc} and Fubini's theorem

 From which it is straightforward to see that this is minimized $X^{\star}_t$ where error is given by

 \end{proof}

 \begin{remark}[Harmonic functional principal component analysis of long-\\memory processes] In analogy to classical time series, the covariance structure of a long-memory functional time series does not decay rapidly.
 Without loss of generality, assume such a process will have its covariance structure satisfy